TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 level menu pages in the page tree.
 The sub-menu of the :guilabel:`"Content Examples"` page in the frontend corresponds to the entries beneath "Content Examples" in the page tree.

+.. index:: Root page

-Working With the Page Tree
+Working with the page tree
 ==========================

 Remember the components of the backend from the :ref:`previous page <general-backend-structure>`?